helenoid/swissknife/docs/phase1/technical_challenges.md

 - Difficulty maintaining dependencies.

 **Solution:**
-- **Dependency Audit:** Regularly review direct and transitive dependencies.
+- **Dependency Audit:** Regularly review direct and transitive dependencies using `pnpm ls` or tools like `dependency-cruiser`, `depcheck`.
 Identify potential conflicts or redundant packages.
-- **Version Management:** Use `npm` or `yarn`'s dependency resolution features.
+- **Version Management:** Use `pnpm`'s lockfile (`pnpm-lock.yaml`) to ensure deterministic installs.
 Aim for compatible versions across the project.
-Use `overrides` (npm) or `resolutions` (yarn) carefully to force specific versions if absolutely necessary, but prefer updating components to use compatible versions.
+Use `pnpm overrides` carefully to force specific versions if absolutely necessary, but prefer updating components to use compatible versions.
 - **Minimize Dependencies:** Be critical about adding new dependencies.
 Prefer Node.js built-in modules where sufficient.
+Evaluate bundle size impact using tools like `bundlephobia`.
-- **Modular Imports:** Use specific imports (`import { specificFunction } from 'library';`) rather than importing entire libraries (`import * as lib from 'library';`) if tree-shaking is not guaranteed.
+- **Modular Imports:** Use specific imports (`import { specificFunction } from 'library';`) rather than importing entire libraries (`import * as lib from 'library';`) to enable better tree-shaking by bundlers if used.
 - **Peer Dependencies:** Use `peerDependencies` correctly for plugins or shared libraries to avoid multiple versions being installed by consumers.

 ### 6.2 Native Module Dependencies